 FRA will give a presentation on its EU LGBT survey, focusing on the data relating to the experiences of hate crime and discrimination of lesbians at a workshop organised in the European Parliament on 26 November.

-While equality is a core component of fundamental rights protection, gender inequalities persist in today's society, and are often compounded by other forms of discrimination, preventing women from enjoying their full rights.
+Equality is a core component of fundamental rights protection.
+Gender inequalities, nevertheless, persist in today's society and are often compounded by other forms of discrimination, preventing women from enjoying their full rights.

 The second meeting of the Fundamental Rights Platform (FRP) took place in Vienna on 5-6 May.
 Almost hundred Civil Society Organizations from all over the European Union participated and contributed to the discussion.